oracal/oracal.github.com/source/_posts/2013-06-30-introduction-to-zeromq.markdown

 - Networking
 ---

 In the modern world there are rarely any stand alone applications anymore.
 Everything is connected.
 Whether it be an android application calling a restful api or a webpage connecting to thousands of internet users.
 When working with large systems there is always a need for communication between connected components.
 Web services are often a great way to communicate with each other and allow a single restful api to control all componenets.
 However, sometimes we need faster communication between components.
-This is needed so often that it seems weird that everytime it is needed people seem to roll our own, ussualy some some awkward messaging format using a custom wrapper around the socket api (more often than not an OS dependent one).
+This is needed so often that it seems weird that everytime it is needed people seem to roll their own, ussualy some some awkward messaging format using a custom wrapper around the socket api (more often than not an OS dependent one).

 <!-- more -->